If you’re thinking about going to Las Vegas in December, we’ve got you covered. We provide you with everything you need to know about

 1. New Year’s Eve Fireworks at The Plaza

 Every year, The Plaza Hotel and Casino in downtown Las Vegas offers a splendid New Year’s Eve firework show.
-The fireworks begin at midnight and can be viewed free from the sidewalk/street area under the hotel.
+The fireworks begin at midnight and is free.
+We typically view it from the sidewalk/street area under the hotel.

 Adults can purchase tickets to the entire New Year’s Eve event at The Plaza, which features dinner, champagne at midnight to accompany the fireworks, and entertainment.
 This event begins at 6:30 pm and is reserved for only those above 21 years old.
 Details are found here: Plaza Hotel New Year’s Eve.